SamSteffen/Athena_QA/README.md

 Repeat the above process until your query resembles the code below:

 > NOTE: The code below will not actually run if copied and pasted into your query editor.
 The lines of code that begin with 'col' names are meant to represent the structure of what your code should look like.
 They are written this way to conserve space in this repository.

+For a full rendering of the usable script, see the attached files:
+- QA_Query_strings_col1-col10.sql
+- QA_Query_strings_col11-col20.sql
+- QA_Query_strings_col21-col30.sql

 ```
 WITH table_data (
     col1, col2, col3, col4, col5, col6, col7, col8, col9, col10,